Trayvon Martin, 10 years later: Teen’s death changes nation | Federal News Network

 Sharpton, while disappointed that there has not been more federal legislation put into place, said a “cultural change” has happened.

-He pointed to the case of Ahmaud Arbery, the 25-year-old Black man chased and killed in 2020 by three white men.
+He pointed to the case of Ahmaud Arbery, the 25-year-old Black man chased and killed in 2020 by three white men who saw him running in their Georgia neighborhood.
 The shooter in that case also claimed self-defense, but an almost entirely white jury found them all guilty.

 “I think Trayvon shifted the culture where people started looking at things a little differently and nothing to me personifies that more than Arbery,” Sharpton said.
 “These two young men, I think, are the two pillars where we are on race.”